Steak Fajita Marinade (for Flank Steak)

 Who doesn’t love fajitas?
 Slices of meat, peppers, and onions all sautéed with a Mexican-inspired seasoning blend and served with tortillas and all the fajita fixings.
 It’s so quick and delicious!
 I know it’s super easy to buy pre-made fajita seasoning packets at the store, but I promise that a simple marinade is just as easy and even better.

-Just like my favorite taco chicken marinade, this 5-ingredient steak marinade gives you big flavor and texture payoff since it tenderizes the meat and infuses tons of smokey, spicy flavor that you wouldn’t get from a dry seasoning blend.
+Just like my favorite chicken fajita marinade, this 5-ingredient steak marinade gives you big flavor and texture payoff since it tenderizes the meat and infuses tons of smokey, spicy flavor that you wouldn’t get from a dry seasoning blend.
 All you have to do is mix up the marinade ingredients (no chopping involved!) and let the marinade work its magic on the flank steak.

 Once it’s done marinating, you can either grill the steak for those beautiful charr marks or cook it in a cast iron skillet on the stove for a 1-pot meal since you sautée the veggies in the skillet as well.
+These are steak fajitas elevated to another level without a lot of effort, so you’ll for sure be coming back to this recipe!
+And , for another great use of flank steak, my slow cooker flank steak is a set-and-forget option that’s great for tacos or fajita bowls.

-Welcome to My Kitchen!
-Let’s Make an Easy Fajita Marinade for Steak
+Welcome to My Kitchen, Let’s Make an Easy Fajita Marinade for Steak

 - Lime Juice: I definitely prefer fresh lime juice for this one!

 - Sugar: The small amount of sugar in the marinade does not make the steak sweet, instead it helps tenderize the meat and adds color during the cooking process.
-If you want to avoid added sugar, you can leave it out.

 - Smoked Paprika: The smoked paprika adds (you guessed it) some smokey flavor to this beef dish, and I highly recommend it.